Ice Cream Sandwiches

 - 2 cups plus 2 tablespoons all-purpose flour

 - 2 tablespoons unsweetened cocoa

 - 5 ounces semisweet chocolate

 - 4 ounces unsweetened chocolate

 - 1 pint each strawberry, vanilla, and chocolate ice cream

-- Preheat oven to 350 degrees.
+Heat oven to 350 degrees.
 Line a baking sheet with parchment paper.
 Remove sheets of dough from freezer one at a time.
-Place on a parchment-lined work surface, and peel off plastic wrap.
-Using a 2 1/2-inch round cookie cutter, cut out dough, and transfer circles to baking sheet.
+Place on a parchment-lined work surface and peel off plastic wrap.
+Using a 2 1/2-inch round cookie cutter, cut out dough and transfer circles to baking sheet.
 Work quickly to prevent the dough from becoming too soft.

-- While cookies are baking, transfer ice cream (working with one flavor at a time) to the bowl of an electric mixer fitted with the paddle attachment.
+While cookies are baking, transfer ice cream (working with one flavor at a time) to the bowl of an electric mixer fitted with a paddle attachment.
 Place ice cream in refrigerator to soften slightly, about 15 minutes.
 Beat ice cream on medium-high speed until soft enough to spread, about 2 minutes, or beat with a wooden spoon.
 Set bowl in a second bowl filled with ice.
-Spoon some softened ice cream onto a cookie, and top with another cookie.
-Place sandwich in freezer, and continue process.
+Spoon some softened ice cream onto a cookie and top with another cookie.
+Place sandwich in freezer and continue process.
 After the ice cream has hardened, wrap sandwiches tightly in plastic wrap.
 Chill overnight in freezer.